rolandbernard/ryoko/README.md

  * The server can use a public and private key pair to sign the authentication web token.
-They can either be placed into the directory `server/keys/` with the name `cert.pem` (public key) and `cert.key` (private key), or they can be given using the `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` envirenvironment variables.
+They can either be placed into the directory `server/keys/` with the name `cert.pem` (public key) and `cert.key` (private key), or they can be given using the `JWT_PUBLIC_KEY` and `JWT_PRIVATE_KEY` environment variables.
 In any case the keys must be suitable for ES384 signatures.
 If these keys are not given it will use a simple password to sign the tokens.
  * If your `PORT` environment variable is set that will be used as the port to host the webserver in stead of port 8000.
- * If your `NODE_ENV` environment variable is set to `production` (with SSL) or `staging` (without SSL) the server will try to connect to a postgres database using the connection url inside `DATABASE_URL` or `postgresql://postgres@localhost/ryoko` if no such variable is present in the environment.
+ * If your `NODE_ENV` environment variable is set to `production` (with SSL) or `staging` (without SSL) the server will try to connect to a PostgreSQL database using the connection url inside `DATABASE_URL` or `postgresql://postgres@localhost/ryoko` if no such variable is present in the environment.

 ### Details